Vrend/Invite-Manager/README.md

  ## Running

- Start the *Flask Production* configuration in pycharm
+Run *Flask Production* in pycharm

+If you want to enable debugging, run *Flask Development* **Warning:** Enabling the debugger may leave you open to exploits.

 ## License